 Macon Workers’ Compensation Lawyer

-Workers’ compensation is a system that covers employees injured during their work.
-Employers in Georgia must provide workers with this insurance.
-If you are injured while working Your employer’s workers’ compensation coverage may pay for:
+Workers’ compensation is a system that provides benefits to employees injured during the course of their work.
+Employers in Georgia are legally required to offer workers’ compensation insurance.
+If you are hurt on the job, your employer’s insurance may cover the following:

-What Should I Do if I’m Hurt in the Job?
+What Should I do If I’m Hurt on The Job?

 If you’ve suffered an injury due to a workplace accident here’s what you should do: